LGBTQ rights in South Africa: Post-apartheid era

 In 1993, the African National Congress, in the Bill of Rights, (Note: Umqulu Wamalungelo; Umqulu Wamalungelo; Handves van regte; Molao wa Ditokelo; Molaotlhomo wa Ditshwanelo; Bili ya Ditokelo; Nawumbisi wa Timfanelo; LuCwebu LwemaLungelo ELuntfu; Mulayotibe wa Pfanelo; UmTlolo WamaLungelo WobuNtu) endorsed the legal recognition of same-sex marriages, and the interim Constitution prohibited discrimination on the basis of sexual orientation.
 These provisions were kept in the new Constitution, approved in 1996, due to the lobbying efforts of LGBT South Africans.
 As a result, South Africa became the first nation in the world to explicitly prohibit discrimination based on sexual orientation in its constitution.
 Two years later, the Constitutional Court of South Africa ruled in a landmark case that the law prohibiting homosexual conduct between consenting adults in private violated the Constitution.

 In 1994, during his inauguration speech as president, Nelson Mandela stated the following:

 In 1980s the African National Congress was still setting the pace, being the first major political formation in South Africa to commit itself firmly to a Bill of Rights, which we published in November 1990.
 These milestones give concrete expression to what South Africa can become.
 They speak of a constitutional, democratic, political order in which, regardless of colour, gender, religion, political opinion or sexual orientation, the law will provide for the equal protection of all citizens.

-The gay pride flag of South Africa, designed by Eugene Brockman, is a hybrid of the LGBT rainbow flag and the South African national flag launched in 1994 after the end of the apartheid era.
+The gay flag of South Africa, designed by Eugene Brockman, is a hybrid of the LGBT rainbow flag and the South African national flag launched in 1994 after the end of the apartheid era.
 Brockman said "I truly believe we (the LGBT community) put the dazzle into our rainbow nation and this flag is a symbol of just that".
 The stated purposes of the flag include celebrating legal same-sex marriage in South Africa and addressing issues such as discrimination, homophobia, corrective rape and hate crimes.
 The flag is a gay pride symbol that aims to reflect the freedom and diversity of the South African nation and build pride in being an LGBT South African.